Engaging our associates

 Its components include:

-• Regions Skills in Service® – Using a skills-based approach, the bank is matching the talents and experience of associates from across the organization with the specific needs of community partners.
-This targeted approach allows associates with subject-matter expertise in various areas to provide assistance where nonprofits, CDFIs and MDIs can best use it, including by offering financial advice and consultation.
-This enhanced program further enriches important work already being done by Regions associates in areas served by the bank.
+- Regions Skills in Service® – Using a skills-based approach, the bank is matching the talents and experience of associates with the specific needs of community partners.
+This targeted approach allows associates with subject-matter expertise in various areas to provide pro bono assistance and help nonprofits and CDFIs reach their goals.

-• Financial education – The company continues to expand its robust Regions Next Step® Financial Wellness program to assist community partners, including nonprofit organizations, K-12 schools and groups who serve people in transition.
+- Financial education – The Regions Next Step® Financial Wellness program provides free tools and resources to help people bolster their money-management skills and build their financial confidence.
+In addition to online resources, our associates deliver virtual and in-person financial education seminars to nonprofit organizations and schools.
 Customized courses are available for youth, Spanish speakers, low vision or blind, and people with cognitive disabilities.

-• Support for Community Development Financial Institutions and Minority Depository Institutions – To further the bank’s long-term commitment to supporting Community Development Financial Institutions (CDFIs) and Minority Depository Institutions (MDIs), Regions engages in executive-led informational sessions and idea-sharing opportunities with organizations in the bank’s footprint.
-This innovative approach for improved collaboration and free technical assistance in areas such as business and human resources consulting services, along with the Regions Associates in Action and Regions Skills in Service programs, helps expand access to essential financial services and better support communities, especially underserved populations.
+- Support for CDFIs – To further the bank’s long-term commitment to supporting CDFIs, Regions engages in executive-led informational sessions and idea-sharing opportunities with organizations in the bank’s footprint.
+This innovative approach for improved collaboration and technical assistance in areas such as business and human resources consulting services helps expand access to essential financial services and better support communities, especially underserved populations.
 These efforts enhance longstanding community lending programs within Regions Bank and the Regions Community Development Corporation.

-• Volunteer Recognition Programs – Celebration of our associates’ dedication to giving back.
+- Volunteer recognition programs – Regions celebrates our associates’ dedication to giving back.
 The Lee Ann Petty Heart of Service Award honors an associate, nominated by a colleague, who has made a significant impact to the community.
-The second award, Regions Community Champions, recognizes associates who have recorded 16 or more volunteer hours during the year.
+The Regions Community Champions designation recognizes associates who have recorded 16 or more volunteer hours during the year.

 What A Difference A Day Makes